-Teachers are supported by the SENCO to differentiate and scaffold activities for the curriculum to suit the needs of the SEND children.
-They are also involved in meetings with external agencies who give advice and future targets for particular children.
+Teachers are supported by the SENCO to adapt activities for the curriculum to suit the needs of the SEND children.
+They are also involved in meetings with external agencies who give advice and future targets for specific children.

 8. What additional support for learning is available to children with SEND?

-All equipment and resources are assessed on an individual basis.
-This is dependent upon the nature of the need, funding may be provided by the school or requested from other agencies.
+All equipment and resources are assessed on an individual basis, this is dependent upon the nature of the need.
+Funding may be provided by the school or requested from other agencies.
 Specialist equipment can be provided or advised by external agencies e.g. IPaSS after assessments.

 The school follows a 3-wave process of support for children with SEND.
-Wave 1 is available to all children and includes quality first teaching which is intended to take into account the learning needs of all the children within the classroom.
-This includes differentiating work and adapting the learning environment to suit the needs.
+Wave 1 is available to all children and includes quality first teaching which is intended to consider the learning needs of all the children within the classroom.
+This includes adapting work and the learning environment to suit the needs.
 Wave 2 is specific targeted interventions which supports the children to make accelerated progress to enable them to achieve the age-related expectations.
 Wave 2 can be an individual intervention however is generally targeted at a group of children.
 Wave 3 is an individually tailored intervention used to support the pupils in making accelerated progress.
 This may include a specialist intervention.